-Accelerated Route: The accelerated, or 3+2, route provides students an opportunity to complete a bachelor’s and master’s degree within five years.
-Only MSU Exercise Science students that complete specific requirements* will be eligible to apply for the accelerated option.
+The accelerated, or 3+2 route, provides you an opportunity to complete a bachelor’s and master’s degree within five years.
+Only Murray State Exercise Science students that complete specific requirements* will be eligible to apply for the accelerated option.
 If accepted into the professional program, conferral of the bachelor’s degree in Exercise Science will occur after the fourth year of study and conferral of the MSOT degree will occur upon completion of all MSOT program requirements.

-- 30 or fewer credit hours to complete all of the requirements of an EXS baccalaureate degree
+- 30 or fewer credit hours to complete the requirements of an EXS baccalaureate degree

 - overall undergraduate grade point average of at least 3.2 at the time of admission